 In 2016, a top finance executive of Mattel got a fraudulent email from someone impersonating the new CEO.
 This email contained a regular request for a transfer in favour of a new vendor payment to China.
-After the executed fell into the phishing scam, the company lost $3 million but managed to get all the money back after an arduous fight.
+After the victim fell into the phishing scam, the company lost $3 million.
+They managed to get all the money back after an arduous fight.

 - From a third party

 The following email scam tricked a handful of executives from different industries.
 The cybercriminal sent a fake email from the United States District Court with a subpoena to appear before a grand jury in a civil case.
-The emails included the executives’ name, company, and phone number, deceiving them that it was official.
+The emails included the executives’ names, companies, and phone numbers, deceiving them that it was official.
 When they clicked on the link for the subpoena, they got malware.

 - With phone calls

-The National Cyber Security Centre (NCSC) of the United Kingdom confirms that some whaling attacks emails got backed with phone calls from the cybercriminal authors.
+The National Cyber Security Centre (NCSC) of the United Kingdom confirms that phone calls from the cybercriminal authors can back the whaling attack itself.
 A simple trick such as this can make their scam believable.
 Fortunately, there are ways to prevent falling for one.

 To avoid being part of the victims of whaling attacks statistics, we recommend following these tips:

-Know that there are different types of whaling attacks and that they can be well disguised.
+There are different types of whaling attacks and that they can be difficult to spot.
 When receiving a particular request, remember to:

-- Double-check the sender’s email if it’s sent from a colleague.
-When the email comes from a third party, search for the authentic email address of this company and compare it with the one with which your email has been sent.
+- Double-check the sender’s email if it’s sent from a colleague, especially if it’s a high ranking executive in your organization.
+When the email comes from a third party, search for the authentic email address of this company and compare the two of them.

 - Check if the domain on the link corresponds to the domain name of the company it’s meant to be sent from.
 If it differs, even slightly, it probably means it’s a fake email trying to impersonate an email from this company.
-If so, there is probably a fraudulent associated website you must avoid to connect to.
+If so, there is probably an associated fraudulent website you must avoid connecting to.
 Hover over the embedded link with your mouse.
 You should see the associated domain name appearing at the bottom-right corner of your browser, so you can compare it with the actual domain name of this company.

 - Check the suspicious website’s domain age to see if it matches the trusted one.
 If the suspicious domain is younger, then you should not trust it.